VHP4Safety/Hackathon_3/README.md

 # Hackathon_3
 Repository to prepare for the Hackathon 3 - Using LLMs

-# BridgeDB Agent Interaction Tool
+# BridgeDb Agent Interaction Tool

 ## Description
-The BridgeDB Interaction Tool is a Streamlit-based web application that allows users to interact with the BridgeDB API using natural language queries.
+The BridgeDb Interaction Tool is a Streamlit-based web application that allows users to interact with the [BridgeDb API](https://webservice.bridgedb.org/) using natural language queries.
 It facilitates the mapping of identifiers across various biological and chemical databases, making it easier for researchers and bioinformaticians to cross-reference and retrieve information about genes, proteins, and chemical compounds.

 ## Features
 - Map gene identifiers across different databases (e.g., Ensembl, HGNC, RefSeq)